Course detail

 4. Hidden Markov models and the Viterbi algorithm.

-7. Algorithms for shortest paths in a graph, the branch and bound method.
+5. Algorithms for shortest paths in a graph.

 Computer-assisted exercise